rcskids/ScriptLinkStandard/docs/api/scriptlinkstandard.objects/optionobject2015.md

 OptionObject2015 is the latest definition of the OptionObject for use with myAvatar.
 It adds the SessionToken property to support calls to myAvatar Web Services.

+To use OptionObject2015 you will need RADplus 2016 Update 17 installed in myAvatar or have updated to myAvatar 2017 or later.

 ## Properties

 | Property        | Description |